ExitValue.ai

 What Is Your Gym or Fitness Business Worth?

 Membership-based recurring revenue has attracted PE to the fitness sector.
-Single gyms sell for 2-4x SDE.
-Multi-unit franchise operators command 4-8x EBITDA.
+Single gyms sell for an SDE-multiple range.
+Multi-unit franchise operators command platform-tier earnings multiples.
 Boutique concepts with strong retention are the premium sub-segment.

 Growing